Most people assume the roof vent’s role only allows the gases from the sewer to dissipate to the outside instead of being stuck inside the house.

 - Clean the Excessive Silicone Sealer

 Since you put in many sealers, it will squeeze out while you apply the new rubber boot.
 Use a cloth to clean up the excessive silicone sealer and smooth it out.
-Now, the roof vent pipe collar repair process is done.
+Now, the roof vent repair process is done.
 The seal is perfectly tight.
 Either rainwater or debris will not be able to get through it.

 By conducting roof maintenance every three years and preventing the rubber boot of the roof vent pipe collar from breaking, you will be less likely to experience a leaking vent pipe.